 Textured: A textured fabric has a texture in the weave or is woven from a textured yarn.
 This could be a seersucker or a raised stripe; expect texture when you run your hand across the material.
-Our Short Sleep Shirt in White Seersucker and our Flared Nightie in Black Linen are items made from textured fabrics.
+Our Short Sleep Shirt in Black Seersucker and our Flared Nightie in Sand Linen are items made from textured fabrics.